hliutongco/jekyll-now/_posts/2017-12-8-CSS-Position.md

 This led me to the [CSS position property](https://developer.mozilla.org/en-US/docs/Web/CSS/position), which would allow me to specify the exact location of the gif.
 The position property comes in a few different flavors, the most popular ones being **absolute** versus **relative**.

 <!--more-->
-### The difference between absolute vs relative positioning
+### »the difference between absolute vs relative positioning

 How do you know whether to use absolute or relative?
 You can start by asking a couple questions: